How to optimize React using React DevTools

 }

-In this scenario, it may be worth moving the animation logic outside of React.
-This also results in more efficient code as it bypasses React's diffing logic.
+In this case, it might be beneficial to move the animation logic outside of React.
+This change can lead to more efficient code by avoiding React’s diffing process.

 function Spinner() {